What Is Code Quality? And How to Improve It

 Get Started With Code Quality Analysis

-Analyzing and measuring quality can be tricky.
-Good and bad code quality can be subjective.
+Analyzing and measuring quality can be tricky, as quality can be subjective.
 You can use some metrics to objectively evaluate code, including cyclomatic complexity.
 And there are several ways you can lower complexity and improve quality.

 Quality coding might take more time and effort on the first pass.
 But by introducing quality early on, you’ll lower the cost of maintenance and bug fixes in the long-term.
 And you’ll reduce your technical debt.